MichaelKMalak/mobile-code-challenge-solution-android/README.md

 # Mobile Code Challenge Android Solution

 This is a solution to the mobile code challenge by 'allygator shuttle', door2door's mobility service that operates in Berlin, and provides a mobile app that allows users to book pooled rides and track their progress.

+## Repository branches
+* The solution was forked after 3-4 days of starting the challange in a branch named: `main` in case it was needed by the examiners.

+* Regarding `extras` and `extras-2`, the latter is the most recent.
+The biggest difference between those two is the layout changes and saving the map markers to be removed when the booking is closed.

+* Regarding `extras-after-deadline`,  I am experimenting for a bit.

+## About this project
 The application is basically a simulation (visualization) on google map view for data sent from [door2door's WebSocket](https://d2d-frontend-code-challenge.herokuapp.com/docs).

 door2door's team implemented the basic architecture for this code and based on this framework I implemented a solution that satisfies